yucombinator/BumpNet/WHITEPAPER.md

 Messages should be stored either as plaintext (for public messages), or as cryptext (GPG-style?) that is only reabable to intended receipient.

+A focus on anonymity is important for this project, so no personally identifiable information should be left within messages.